AKhuZ-Code/TaylorFry2020/README.md

 # Built with...

 • Python ()

 • R

 # Motivation

 Problem Statement:

-<b>(Given the datasets) "Electroland would like you to produce a short-term forecasting model to predict demand for electricity"</b>
+<b>(a) "Electroland would like you to produce a short-term forecasting model to predict demand for electricity"</b>

+<b>(b) "Electroland would like you to provide guidance on how you expect demand for electricity over the next 20 years to change"</b>

   • For our analysis on what model to recommend to the client, we decided to compare four models, where I got to work with the RNN and Linear Regressor